larexx40/Recipe_Fullstack/README.md

 ## Configuration

 Before running the backend application, create a .env file in the backend directory.
-You can use the .env.example file as a reference for the required environment variables.
+You can use the .env.example file as a reference for the required environment variables

 ## Running the app

-Run frontend and backend separately.
-Execute the start command in backend directory and frontend directory
+Run the frontend and backend applications separately by executing the start command in the backend and frontend directories:

 ```bash
 # development